 Name: Robin Harris

-Organizations/Affiliations: President, International Council of Ethnodoxologists (ICE); Director, Center for Excellence in World Arts at Dallas International University; Arts Consultant and member of the International Arts Leadership Team with SIL International
+Organizations/Affiliations: President, Global Ethnodoxology Network (GEN); Director, Center for Excellence in World Arts at Dallas International University; Arts Consultant and member of the International Arts Leadership Team with SIL International

 How did you get started in ethnodoxology?